 You can change the view of the line graph by adjusting the range of values that are shown as well as the time period.
 You can also export the values shown in the graph in order to inspect them in external applications.
 See Graph options for complete information on the graph options that are available.

 In the right-hand sidebar, the Number of Profiles, Objectives, and Related items widgets are displayed.
-You can use Objectives the see which objectives are related to this segment or to add the segment to an objective.
+You can use Objectives the see which privacy or consent objectives are related to this segment or to add the segment to an objective.

 The Related items widget shows the other objects in BlueConic that are directly related to the segment you are managing.
 Segments can have the following types of related items: